 44. Song No. 245: “All Your Way,” Morphine

 The first time two of my husband’s friends visited our long-ago dorm room of an apartment was after my terminal social awkwardness made for a tepid-at-best first impression.
-Fortunately, the things I love make up for my inability to mesh with new people, and the clearly-mine band posters lining the stairwell entrance betrayed that the three of us had scads of shared favorites; almost 14 years later, I think I’ve been to more concerts with either one of them than I have with my own husband, and sharing music remains the tradition that keeps on giving.
+Fortunately, the things I love make up for my inability to mesh with new people, and the clearly-mine band posters lining the stairwell entrance betrayed that the three of us had scads of shared favorites to rave about; almost 14 years later, I think I’ve been to more concerts with either one of them than I have with my own husband, and sharing music remains the tradition that keeps on giving.

-Another one of hubs’ friends turned out to be close with a number of my hometown friends, which made for the rare gift of instant warmth and established the expectation for how often we’d be finding commonalities for now what’s been almost a decade and a half.
+Another one of hubs’ friends turned out to be close with a number of my own hometown friends, offering the rare gift of instant warmth and establishing about how often we’d still be finding commonalities almost a decade and a half later.
 Music accounts for a loooooooooot of our shared interests, and more often than not, he’s why I’m still discovering new and wonderfully boundary- or genre-pushing bands to love at 36.

-Morphine was one he was adamant I give serious listen to, and I am so glad I did.
-I am a helpless sucker for any time a saxophone makes an appearance, I looooove the moody velveteen vocals, and I am not even a little ashamed that the first few bars of this song have made me go “Wait, what Dave Matthews song is this?” on more than one occasion.
+Morphine was one he was adamant I give serious listen to, and rightfully so.
+I’m a helpless sucker for any time a saxophone makes an appearance, I looooove the moody velveteen vocals, and I am not even a little ashamed that the first few bars of this song almost always make me go “Wait, what Dave Matthews song is this?” in the best, most complimentary way possible.